rust-embedded/book/src/start/panicking.md

 of the panicking thread, unless the user opted for aborting the program on panics.

-In non-standard programs, however, the panicking behavior is left undefined.
+In programs without standard library, however, the panicking behavior is left undefined.
 A behavior can be chosen by declaring a `#[panic_handler]` function.
 This function must appear exactly *once* in the dependency graph of a program, and must have the following signature: `fn(&PanicInfo) -> !`, where [`PanicInfo`] is a struct containing information about the location of the panic.

 [`PanicInfo`]: https://doc.rust-lang.org/core/panic/struct.PanicInfo.html